What are resistance bands good for?

 Resistance bands are made from an elastic material that provides varying degrees of tension as you stretch them.
 They’re small enough to store easily but strong enough to give you a workout like no other tool!

-You can use resistance bands at home or take them with you when traveling, since they take up very little space in your luggage or backpack.
+You can use resistance bands at home or take them when traveling, since they take up very little space in your luggage or backpack.
 You’ll also find them useful if you want to work out without leaving your home because they require minimal equipment (just you).

 Let’s explore the three main uses for resistance bands in detail: